 - Anxiety and stress play a large part in feeling overwhelmed.
 And you can easily be overwhelmed by clutter.

 - Those feelings of stress and anxiety over clutter can also lead to depression, which causes us to become less vigilant when it comes to cleaning up.

-- The clutter builds up around us, leading us to feel even more overwhelmed, anxious and depressed.
+- The clutter builds up around us, leading to a cluttered house that causes us to feel even more overwhelmed, anxious and depressed.

 - In turn, that leads to less motivation to clean up, which results in the piles of clutter getting larger and more widespread across our homes.

 It’s hard to pinpoint which leads to which initially, but it usually starts small.
 Clutter builds up around us so gradually that at times, we don’t even realize how bad it’s become until it’s really bad.

 Why Does Clutter Cause Anxiety?

 - Clutter clouds the mind, making it difficult to relax both physically and mentally.